Assessing people who speak English as an additional language for dyslexia and other SpLDs

 The standardised assessment tools (that are commonly used with English-speaking learners) are not valid for use with people who are still learning English.
 The results of these tests will probably be misleading and unhelpful, as well as quite demoralising for the person concerned, so it is better to avoid them.
 Instead, the two CAML suites are designed specifically for use with multilingual learners.

-- Additional coverage of SpLDs apart from dyslexia, with more information about how they can manifest and affect learning;
+- Coverage of SpLDs apart from dyslexia, with more information about how they can manifest and affect learning;

 - Communication Bridges incorporated into the main booklet;

-- Many tasks suitable for small group assessment;
+- Some tasks suitable for small group assessment;

 - Advice on how to give feedback and explain SpLDs to learners from different cultural backgrounds;